Prompt-Bots/If-bot/README.md

-# If-bot -- metasearch for prompt bots based upon your mood
+# If-bot

-Bot on the https://promptapp.io platform
+Metasearch for Prompt bots and bot on the https://promptapp.io platform

 Heard about this awesome new app called Prompt?